shobhit-gupta/InitialSystemSetup/README.md

 1. Import & load color presets from Material Color Scheme.
 2. Set the text font to 13pt Operator Mono Light.
 3. Set vertical character spacing to 1.3 and horizontal character spacing to roughly the 6th tick.
+4. Change the Tab theme from Appearance section to Dark.
+5. Change the Closing settings from the General tab 5.1 Uncheck 'Confirm closing multiple sessions'.
+	5.2 Uncheck 'Confirm "Quit iTerm2...'

 <!--====
 	>>> ZSH